-A new showcase experience for college-aged a cappella choruses
+A new showcase experience for a cappella choruses

-Men’s, women's, and mixed Varsity choruses now have a unique new event to experience the very best in vocal harmony: the Next Generation Barbershop Varsity Chorus Invitational Festival.
+Men’s, women's, and all-voice Varsity choruses now have a unique new event to experience the very best in vocal harmony: the Next Generation Barbershop Varsity Chorus Invitational.

-As part of the International Convention of the Barbershop Harmony Society, young choruses will perform in front of enthusiastic crowds, and experience a full-immersion barbershop event.
+As part of the International Convention of the Barbershop Harmony Society, young choruses with members aged 25 and under will perform in front of enthusiastic crowds, and experience a full-immersion barbershop event.
 Beyond the fun, you’ll learn about elite-level harmony, tuning, showmanship, and some uniquely American musical literature.

-Open to male, female, and mixed-voice choruses – both established and new
+Open to male, female, and all-voice choruses – both established and new

 Strut your stuff as a chorus, plus sing in a massive Honors Chorus